nicoknoll/mongodb-backup-json-bash/README.md

-# MongoDB Backup as JSON with Bash
+# Backup for MongoDB Collections as JSON
 A bash script for exporting/importing collections as .json files from/to mongoDB.

 ## Usage